quin2/rayaccel/readme.md

 rayBench is a simple raytracer designed to be run with different accelerator frameworks.
 It only does spheres and basic lighting for now, I might add more things later.
+Inspired by Gabriel Gambetta's Computer Graphics from Scratch.

 To run, do ./a.out (input filename)